-A micro-credential is a digital certification that recognizes an individual’s knowledge, skills, experience, and critical commitments in a specific core competency area.
-Earning a micro-credential validates the competencies that professionals already have developed in certain areas of community engagement by requiring that they demonstrate those competencies in particular ways.
-The competencies for each micro-credential are grounded in sound and comprehensive research that illustrates how that competency supports positive professional impact.
+A core competency credential is a digital certification that recognizes an individual’s knowledge, skills, experience, and critical commitments in a specific area of higher education community engagement.
+Earning a credential validates the competencies that professionals already have developed in certain areas by requiring that they demonstrate those competencies in particular ways.
+The competencies for each credential are grounded in sound and comprehensive research that illustrates how that competency supports positive professional impact.

-The Community Engagement Professional Credentialing Program consists of 15 micro-credentials across a range of competency areas.
-The full set of micro-credentials will be released on a rolling basis through 2021.
-The full list of current micro-credentials are:
+The Community Engagement Professional Credentialing Program consists of 15 credentials to earn across a range of competency areas.
+The full set of credentials will be released on a rolling basis through 2022.
+The full list is:

 - Community Engagement Fundamentals: A general overview of community engagement work and introduction to key concepts

 - Community Partnerships: A focus on how to create and maintain mutually beneficial and reciprocal partnerships